jasunsjs/Led-Matrix-Scrolling-Screen/README.md

 Scrolls the contents on the screen on the 8x8 Led Matrix from right to left repeatedly using Arduino.

-The letter J is used for demonstration
+The letter "J" is used for demonstration